Lakeland 200, UK

 - Depending on where you are starting, this route can be shortened in several places.
 The most obvious is to skip the Kentmere loop if you’re not beginning in Staveley.
 Otherwise, you can trim it back by shortcutting from Ambleside to Coniston on a mixture of bridleways and lanes.

-- Wild camping is illegal in the Lake District National Park unless you get the landowner’s permssion; if you need to bivy out, do so discreetly and respectfully #leavenotrace.
+- Wild camping is technically illegal in the Lake District National Park unless you get the landowner’s permssion; if you need to bivy out, do so discreetly and respectfully #leavenotrace.
 This said, there is a tradition of wild camping in the Lakes and it’s usually OK above the highest walls on the fells.

 - There’s no shortage of camping spots along the route – a few are marked on the map.
 A favourite is the Quiet Place, on the northern side of Ullswater, as it has a zero waste store and a great kitchen.